elstamey/wwcrdu-presentations/speaker_workshop.md

 # Mainstream Press

-- are you mentioned in press releases/news
+- Are you mentioned in press releases/news
-- what is newsworthy about you?
+- What is newsworthy about you?

 --

 # Affiliations & Relationships

-- impressive institution you've been associated with
+- Impressive institution you've been associated with
-- formal education or training
+- Formal education or training
-- company you've worked for
+- Company you've worked for

 --